yourpurebredpuppy logo

 4. The strong temperament.
 Entlebucher Mountain Dogs are versatile working dogs, capable of learning a great deal, but they have an independent mind of their own and are not pushovers to raise and train.
 Some are willful, obstinate, and dominant (they want to be the boss) and will make you prove that you can make them do things.
 You must show them that you mean what you say.

 To teach your Entlebucher to listen to you, "Respect Training" is mandatory.
-My Entlebucher Training Page discusses the program you need.
+Follow my free online training programs.

 5. Barking.
 With their farm guardian heritage, Entlebucher Mountain Dogs are often quick to sound the alarm – with a deep booming bark – at every new sight and sound.
 You have to be equally quick to stop them so it doesn't become a bad habit.